ocaml-flambda/flambda-backend/ocaml/jane/doc/extensions/unboxed-types/index.md

 ## Runtime representation: mixed blocks

-The general principle guiding the restriction on field ordering in the user
-program: The compiler should not change the user's order of fields when deciding the runtime representation.
+As a general principle: The compiler should not change the user-specified field ordering when deciding the runtime representation.

-Abiding by this principle this allows you to predictably write C bindings and predict hardware cache performance.
+Abiding by this principle allows you to write C bindings and predict hardware cache performance.

-A structure containing mixed blocks is represented at runtime as a "mixed block".
-A mixed block always consists of fields the GC can scan followed by fields the GC either could or must skip.
+A structure containing unboxed types is represented at runtime as a "mixed block".
+A mixed block always consists of fields the GC can-or-must scan followed by fields the GC can-or-must skip[^can-or-must].
 The garbage collector must be kept informed of which fields of the block it should scan.
 A portion of the header word is reserved to track the length of the prefix of the block that should be scanned by the garbage collector.

+[^can-or-must]: "Can-or-must" is a bit of a mouthful, but it captures the right nuance.
+Pointer values *must* be scanned, unboxed number fields *must* be skipped, and immediate values *can* be scanned or skipped.

 The ordering constraint on structure fields is a reflection of the same ordering restriction in the runtime representation.